mitsukiyouko555/cyanscythe-and-goldenmage/assets/content/HowToAdjustLineWidthonRasterLayerCSP/adjLineWidthRasterLayerCSP.md

 3. Type in the desired size to ADJUST BY for your line and click Ok.
 Undo or adjust the sizing as needed and you've got yourself a nice resized line without having to redraw it!

-Here, you can see the preview that this narrows the line by 2px:
+Here, you can see in the preview that this narrows the line by 2px:

 ![alt text](assets/content/HowToAdjustLineWidthonRasterLayerCSP/img/image-4.png)